 Load Information received in Load AVPs of type "HOST" from HSSs may be taken into account when performing User identity to HSS resolution.

 Discussion:

 Ericsson commented that we should not go too detailed description how the selection function is performed.

-The current agreement is not modify the redirect case but clarify that the proxy case can use the load info.
+The current agreement is to not modify the redirect case but clarify that the proxy case can use the load info.